ankushkuthyal/ankush-tailwind-portfolio/README.md

 # ankush-tailwind-portfolio
-This portfolio is fully created with tailwind with responsive, no use css
+This portfolio is fully created with tailwind with responsive, no css